 Ability for clinics (or other AT evaluation/fitting settings) to have all AT available for evaluation, and to allow users to try AT before final selection/purchase

 With Morphic, a clinician will be able to have more, and possibly all, Mac and PC assistive technologies available to them to evaluate and try with clients.

 The Morphic team is working with assistive technology companies to create the metadata files and handlers needed for Morphic to work with their products.
 We already have all of the adaptive assistive technology for both Mac and PC that are listed in the government’s Computer Accommodation Program (CAP).
 We are now working on licensing arrangements to allow them to be available to clinicians free of charge for evaluation and trial purposes.
 Discussions so far are going very well.
-Combined with the “installation on demand” feature we are releasing in spring-summer 2021 this would allow clinicians to:
+Combined with the “installation on demand” feature we are releasing in Summer 2021 this would allow clinicians to:

 - Have all of the adaptive assistive technologies for either Mac and PC available to them rather than just a few as is currently true)

 - including newly released technologies that would not normally be available to them or they may not even have been aware of.

 - Have multiple configurations for each of the assistive technologies prestored so that they can use different set ups to work with different types of clients and meet their specific needs

 - thus making evaluation move more quickly and allowing the clinicians to better test the full range of capabilities with users.

 - Tune the assistive technologies during evaluation to each particular user, and save the settings so that they can later be used to instantly apply them to the AT that is bought and installed on the client’s computer.

 - Allow users to try one or more of the assistive technologies before final recommendation and/or purchase